 AERIAL AND SCISSOR LIFT SAFETY COURSE OVERVIEW

-Aerial lifts are used occasionally in many general industry jobs like cleaning, maintenance, inspection, stock picking, etc. But, if you make a living as a painter, HVAC tech, electrician, or any other job that requires you to be elevated to perform work in high places, then you likely spend a lot of time on aerial lifts.
+Aerial lifts are operated in many general industry jobs like cleaning, maintenance, inspection, stock picking and the like.
+If you make a living as a painter, HVAC tech, electrician, or any other job that requires you to be elevated to perform work in high places, then you likely spend a lot of time on aerial lifts.

-Working at heights can be dangerous, and the majority of aerial lift accidents happen because of a lack of training or inattention.
-In this course, you will learn that operating aerial lifts safely begins with preventive maintenance, conditioning of machinery, and many other considerations before turning the key.
+Working at heights can be very dangerous .
+The majority of aerial lift accidents happen because of a lack of training or inattention.
+You will learn that operating aerial lifts safely begins with preventive maintenance, conditioning of machinery, and many other considerations before turning the key.